gopine/diary/2021/October/October 4 (Mon).md

 Working on refactoring some of the older code in the application.

 Breaking down large components into smaller, more manageable ones.

+Improving the readability and maintainability of the code.